Back-End System of BURSTT: Introduction

 This paper is organized as follows: Section~\ref{sec:MainArray} introduces the top-level data flow architecture of the main array system and the ring buffer design, which is fundamental to high data rate processing.
 Section~\ref{sec:beamform_FPGA} details the implementation methods and specifications for the first stage of beamforming performed by the RFSoC-based F-engine on the FPGA.
 Section~\ref{sec:beamform_server} discusses the specific methodology and performance evaluation of the efficient second-stage beamforming and channelization implemented on Intel Xeon servers using vector extension instruction sets.
 Section~\ref{sec:PulseSearch} describes the bonsai detection pipeline for real-time pulse searching and the multi-beam triggering criteria used for radio frequency interference (RFI) mitigation.
 Section~\ref{sec:outrigger} introduces the outrigger system, which includes both domestic and international stations, and its role in FRB localization.
 Section~\ref{sec:result} presents the results of system field tests, including beamforming verification using known radio sources and real-time detection performance tests using injected pulses.

-In addition to this paper, an overview of the initial operation is reported in \cite{BURSTT_overview}.
-The characterization of the front-end system and the calibration process are summarized in \cite{BURSTT_frontend}.
+In addition to this paper, an overview of the initial operation is reported in \cite{BURSTT_overview} (in preparation).
+The characterization of the front-end system and the calibration process are summarized in \cite{BURSTT_frontend} (in preparation).
 The clock synchronization between the stations and the localization verification will be presented in a forthcoming work.